concord-consortium/report-service/README.md

     external report.
 It collects together all the data that Athena will need to run a query, constructs the SQL for the query, and kicks off an Athena query under a personal workgroup for the researcher.
     See [query-creator/README.md](query-creator/README.md)
-* **Reseacher-Reports**: An application a researcher can use to list their reports and generate a short-lived url to download the data.
+* **Researcher-Reports**: An application a researcher can use to list their reports and generate a short-lived url to download the data.
 See [researcher-reports/README.md](researcher-reports/README.md)

 ## Setting up a new report on a portal

-1. Add new new external report from the portal's admin section.
+1. Add new external report from the portal's admin section.
 The URL should be to the query-creator API endpoint, plus two url parameters, `reportServiceSource`, which points to the source used for the report service API, and `tokenServiceEnv`, which is the env name for the token-service.
 E.g.
    ```